Azure/azure-docs-powershell-aip/Azure Information Protection/PurviewInformationProtection/Set-Authentication.md

 ### -AppSecret

-Specifies the client secret value generated at the time your app was registered in Azure AD.
+Specifies the client secret value generated at the time your app was registered in Microsoft Entra.

 ```yaml